3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Related works

 \subsection{Traversability Estimation Scheme}

-Dima et al.\cite{ref16} defined obstacles as "areas that a vehicle cannot or should not traverse."
-The initiation of the DARPA Challenge in 2004 significantly advanced research on traversable regions in off-road environments\cite{ref16,ref17,ref18,ref19,ref20,ref21}.
-Early studies frequently employed Support Vector Machines (SVMs) to recognize vehicle traversable areas using various perception schemes, including LiDAR and vision fusion\cite{ref22}, pure LiDAR methods\cite{ref23}, and pure vision approaches\cite{ref24}.
-With the development of deep learning, these techniques have been widely applied to off-road research, encompassing traversable area image segmentation~\cite{ref25,ref26}, road detection and classification\cite{ref27,ref28,ref29}, LiDAR point cloud obstacle recognition\cite{ref30,ref31}, multi-sensor fusion\cite{ref32,ref33,ref34,ref35}, and weakly supervised traversable area recognition\cite{ref36}.
-Traversable area recognition results are typically represented in various forms, including images\cite{ref37}, 2D grid maps\cite{ref38}, 2.5D grid maps\cite{ref32}, and 3D grid maps\cite{ref42}.
+Dima et al. \cite{ref16} defined obstacles as "areas that a vehicle cannot or should not traverse."
+The initiation of the DARPA Challenge in 2004 advanced research on traversable regions in off-road environments \cite{ref16},\cite{ref17},\cite{ref21}.
+Early studies frequently employed Support Vector Machines (SVMs) to recognize vehicle traversable areas using various perception schemes, including LiDAR and vision fusion \cite{ref22}, pure LiDAR methods \cite{ref23}, and pure vision approaches \cite{ref24}.
+With the development of deep learning, these techniques have been widely applied to off-road research, encompassing traversable area image segmentation \cite{ref25},\cite{ref26}, road detection and classification \cite{ref29}, LiDAR point cloud obstacle recognition \cite{ref30},\cite{ref31}, multi-sensor fusion \cite{ref33},\cite{ref35}, and weakly supervised traversable area recognition \cite{ref36}.
+Traversable area recognition results are typically represented in various forms: images \cite{ref37}, 2D grid maps \cite{ref38}, 2.5D grid maps \cite{ref32}, and 3D grid maps \cite{ref42},\cite{ref55}.
+Among these, 3D grid maps are capable of more precisely characterizing the shape and occupancy information of obstacles, making them a more ideal representation form.